l10n

 Dear Drupal interface translators!

 Your valuable work helps Drupal to actual world domination, so we try to support you all ways possible to be able to more efficiently organize your time to translate Drupal projects (the Drupal core system itself, as well as contributed modules, themes and install profiles).
+Currently your work involves lots of manual steps and several "esoteric" tools.

 Bryan Ruby points out that many open source content management systems are started to think about multilanguage support as a core building block recently.
 Drupal 6 is one of these systems, and although it does not come with complete internationalization and translation features, it goes a long way compared to Drupal 5.
 Jose A. Reyero pulled together a nice comparision table of the Drupal 5 and 6 core multilanguage features.
 As his table shows, right to left (RTL, eg. Arabic, Hebrew) language support is improved considerably.
 Now we know about each post being written in an RTL language or not, and we know whether the language used to present the page is RTL.
 All is left is complete theme coverage, so themes can be RTL-aware.
 Drupal 6 comes with automatic discovery of RTL CSS files, so a theme can easily support RTL styles.